nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 ```

 Example: Publish variable draft VD1200000008-PROV1 using native-id var1.
-Note: collection-concept-id is required in the body; The CMR will use the format in the body if it is passed in to describe the to be published records format.
+Note: collection-concept-id is required in the body; collection-revision-id and format are optional.The CMR will use the format in the body if it is passed in to describe the to be published records format.
 Otherwise the CMR will assume the format of the new record to be published is the same as the draft record.
 Also note: the HTTP Content-Type header needs to be provided because the body is present.

 ```
 curl -XPUT \